What you'll need Resident Hand Book

 EVICTION FROM CLC RESIDENCES: Mandatory cancellation of

-reserved for residents who indicate an unwillingness or
+for residents who indicate an unwillingness or inability to live

-inability to live within the parameters established by and
+within the parameters established by and for CLC Residences.

-for CLC Residences.
-This sanction may include restriction of
+This sanction may include restriction of visitation rights to

-DEFERRED EVICTION: Notice that further violations of policy
+DEFERRED EVICTION: Notice that further violations of policies

-the CLC Senior Pastor for action that may impact the
+CLC Senior Pastor for action that may impact the resident's

 While every violation is considered on a case-by-case basis,